Settings

 It’s surprising to see what people are remembered for.

-• trhway 5 months ago
+• trhway a year ago

 Doing it for fun and popularity is completely different.
 And especially in such a cruel and torturous way the Osborne did.
 He did it on several occasions and knowingly at that.

-• snarkyturtle 5 months ago
+• snarkyturtle a year ago

 He's in everyone's good graces because he's now known as a kookie old man from the MTV show _The Osbournes_ that aired in the mid-2000's.
 Same reason why Michael Jackson, arguably the most famous person of the 90s, isn't as popular after his death given his reclusiveness and scandals.
 We tend to remember stars for the last impact that they had — not what they started off with.

-• davidjhall 5 months ago
+• davidjhall a year ago

 Legend has it that he was handed a live bat at a concert and thought it was a prop -- was almost more surprised than the bat.